Senior health: How to prevent and detect malnutrition

 How malnutrition begins

 - Health concerns.
-Older adults often have health issues that can lead to decreased appetite or trouble eating, such as chronic illness, use of certain medications, difficulty swallowing or absorbing nutrients, or trouble chewing due to dental issues.
-A recent hospitalization might be accompanied by loss of appetite or other nutrition problems.
-In other cases, a diminished sense of taste or smell decreases appetite.
-Dementia also can contribute to malnutrition.
+Older adults often have health problems, such as dementia or dental issues, that can lead to decreased appetite or trouble eating.
+Other factors that might play a role include a chronic illness, use of certain medications, difficulty swallowing or absorbing nutrients, a recent hospitalization, or a diminished sense of taste or smell.

 - Restricted diets.
 Dietary restrictions — such as limits on salt, fat, protein or sugar — can help manage certain medical conditions, but might also contribute to inadequate eating.